© Pint of Science, 2018. All rights reserved.

 Ms. Charlotte Young (Postgraduate Researcher)

 Clean sheets, crisp shirts, odd socks; these are all the usual things to come out of the wash.
-But whilst you relish Lenor’s blossom romance and that all so clean feeling, a very small form of plastic pollution makes its way down the drain with the potential to reach both terrestrial and marine environments; unmitigated, unmanaged and unmonitored.
+But whilst you relish Lenor’s blossom romance and that all so clean feeling, a very small form of plastic pollution makes its way down the drain; unmitigated, unmanaged and unmonitored.
 This type of plastic pollution is termed ‘microfibers’.
-Despite the recent political and public awakening surrounding marine plastic pollution, microfibers are still being ignored, with potentially devastating consequences.
-So come and discover the
+Despite the recent political and public awakening surrounding marine plastic pollution, microfibers are still being ignored.
+So come and discover the true nature of what comes out in the wash and learn about what’s being done to beat it.

 Slip Slap Stop: Why we should all Just Stay Inside